 Phil finally looks up, and lets out an ungainly snort.
 Clint is perched on the top of Jasper’s bald head, happily flicking his tail back and forth.
 Jasper is somehow ignoring him, which gives him many points in Phil’s book.
 “An entire office?”
 He prompts.

 “There they are, chipping away at their paperwork, or at least pretending to, when there is a hollow thunk that resonates around the room,” says Jasper, deadpan.
 He’s very good at storytelling.
-“Followed by a loud hiss, there’s this horrible crunch and then a very smug ‘miaow’ that roils across the room.
+“Followed by a loud hiss, then there’s this horrible crunch and lastly a very smug ‘miaow’ that roils across the room.
 Guns were drawn.”

 Phil considers the story for a moment and hazards a guess.
 “The ventilation shafts?”